carbonplan/zarr-layer/README.md

 ## thanks

 This experiment is only possible following in the footsteps of other work in this space. [zarr-gl](https://github.com/carderne/zarr-gl) showed that custom layers are a viable rendering option and [zarr-cesium](https://github.com/NOC-OI/zarr-cesium) showed how flexible web rendering can be.
 We borrow code and concepts from both.
 This library also leans on our prior work on [@carbonplan/maps](https://github.com/carbonplan/maps) for many of its patterns.
-LLMs of several makes aided in the coding and debugging of this library as well.
+LLMs of several makes aided in the coding and debugging of this library.

 ## license